The Stories of Vasistha

 Shukra’s Journey Through Bodies

-Shukracharya’s consciousness passes through body after body, while his original body sits on in tapas.
+Shukracharya’s consciousness passes through many bodies, while his original body stays seated in tapas.

 11

-Through tapas, ten sons become ten Brahmas, each creating a universe of his own.
+Through tapas, ten sons become ten Brahmas, each shaping a creation of his own.

 12

-Emperor Bali’s simple question carries him beyond his kingdom.
+One simple question from Emperor Bali carries him up above his own kingdom.

 13

-The rishi Vitahavya’s final entry into samadhi in a cave, and the widening of consciousness.
+The sage Vitahavya’s final passage into samadhi inside a cave, and the widening of consciousness.

 14

-The rishi Uddalaka’s Om-centered practice, and the deepening of his samadhi.
+The sage Uddalaka’s Om-centered practice and the expanse of his samadhi.

 15

-King Vipashchit sets out in all four directions to find the end of the world.
+King Vipashchit sets out in all four directions to find the edge of the world.

 16